icraf-indonesia/drained_peat_canal_block/README.md

 This model can simulate peat water table depth with or without canal blocking.
 The parameter directly controlling the activation and deactivation of canal blocking is `hand_made_dams` in `main.py`.

 1. Setting `hand_made_dams` to `True` enables simulations with canal blocking at specified locations defined by the user beforehand.

-2. Setting `hand_made_dams` to `False` disables simulations with canal blocking at user-defined specified locations, resulting in two available options.:
+2. Setting `hand_made_dams` to `False` disables simulations with canal blocking at user-defined specified locations, resulting in two available options:

     a.
 If `N_BLOCK > 0`, canal block locations will be generated randomly.

-    b.  if `N_BLOCK = 0`, simulations will run without any canal block installed.
+    b.
+If `N_BLOCK = 0`, simulations will run without any canal blocks installed.

-When the `hand_made_dams` parameter is set to `True`, the process to select the canal block is illustrated by the following image.
-First, the canal network raster, which contains cell values of 1 for canal and 0 for non-canal, is reclassified.
+When the `hand_made_dams` parameter is set to `True`, the process to select the canal block is illustrated by the following steps.
+First, the canal network raster, which contains cell values of 1 for canals and 0 for non-canals, is reclassified.
 All cells with a value of 1 are then reclassified to unique numbers in ascending order.
-The number value of each canal cell in the reclassified raster is then used to pick the location of the canal block.
+The numerical value of each canal cell in the reclassified raster is then used to pick the location of the canal block.
 Finally, the selected number is inputted into the model for the parameter `hand_picked_dams`.

 ![fig. canal blocking location selection ilustration](images/canal%20block%20picked%20illustration.png)

 ## Reference

-Urzainki, I., LaurC)n, A., Palviainen, M., Haahti, K., Budiman, A., Basuki, I., Netzer, M. and HC6kkC\$, H., 2020.
+Urzainki, I., Laurén, A., Palviainen, M., Haahti, K., Budiman, A., Basuki, I., Netzer, M. and Hökkä, H., 2020.
 Canal blocking optimization in restoration of drained peatlands.
 Biogeosciences, 17(19), pp.4769-4784.